Ancient Stress Relief Practices That Still Work Today

 - Meditation increases clarity by quieting mental clutter

-Regular practice has reduced cortisol, ease anxiety, and sharpen focus.
+Regular practice can lower cortisol, ease anxiety, and sharpen focus.

 Long before it became a wellness trend, meditation was a discipline of stillness and awareness.